Women's Research Network (WReN)

 Promote your research with social media

-The Women's Research Network Series for Research Success kicks off with guest presenter, Associate Professor Rochelle Eime.
-A/Prof Eime will be covering the topic of how best to utilise various different social media platforms to promote your research.
+The Women's Research Network Series for Research Success kicked off with guest presenter, Associate Professor Rochelle Eime.
+A/Prof Eime covered the topic of how best to utilise various different social media platforms to promote your research.

 Associate Professor Eime is a behavioural epidemiologist and has over 15 years of research experience specifically relating to the sport and recreation sectors in both public health and sport management.